Ballet ~ Contemporary

 In 2013, Mr. Salamanca joined the faculty of Silicon Valley's Los Gatos Ballet, becoming Associate Director in 2015 and Artistic Director in 2017.
 During his tenure there, he helped earn the titles of “Best Dance Company” by Metro Silicon Valley and “Best Non-Profit of the Year” by the Los Gatos Chamber of Commerce by expanding and defining the school’s programs, reinvigorating its productions, and expanding their presence in the community.
 Through the Leaps and Bounds outreach program at Los Gatos Ballet, Mr. Salamanca shared his passion for dance through education and mentoring in the Bay Area by establishing an outreach program for second graders at local elementary schools, which received much acclaim.
 Due to its success, the program has been expanded and has begun to receive its own funding.

-Mr. Salamanca's students have been accepted into many prestigious ballet schools around the country including Boston Ballet School, American Ballet Theatre, School of American Ballet, San Francisco Ballet School, Houston Ballet School, Joffrey Ballet School, and Ballet West, to name a few.
+Mr. Salamanca's students have been accepted into many prestigious ballet schools and universities around the world including the Acadamie Princesse Grace, Boston Ballet School, American Ballet Theatre, School of American Ballet, San Francisco Ballet School, Houston Ballet School, Joffrey Ballet School, Ballet West, USC Kaufman, and Juilliard to name a few.
 As a choreographer, he has created over a dozen original solo and group contemporary pieces and a full-length classical ballet, Alice in Wonderland.
 His wide array of teaching credits include the Boston Ballet School, Kansas City Ballet, Tulsa Ballet, Ballet San Antonio, Bay Pointe Ballet, Western Ballet, and the Academy of Classical Ballet.
 He has also collaborated and consulted with various performing arts organizations, such as the Silicon Valley Ballet and the West Valley College Dance Department.

 Golden State Ballet & Pilates represents his commitment to providing quality arts education to the community and serves as a platform to share his passion and love of dance for generations to come.